TeskaLabs/asab-iris/qa.md

 ```

-## TSM003: Send an email to multiple To, CC and BCC.
+## TSM003: Email with multiple To, CC and BCC with html as template.

 `PUT /send_mail`